Floor Screeding Shanklin

 Floor Screeding Shanklin Isle of Wight (PO37)

-Before deciding upon a screeding specialist from the many operating in the Shanklin area, ask to what standard of finish they are basing their estimate, and also ensure that you get multiple quotes.
-For residential homes an estimate will generally be given for a Surface Regularity (SR) standard of SR1 or SR2.
-Each of the 3 SR levels provide different qualities of finish, with SR1 offering the best, with the smallest amount of deviation over the area of the floor.
-This means that you might have to correct any areas that might cause issues when laying your finished flooring solution.
+There are many screeding contractors in and around Shanklin so if possible get multiple quotes for your project before selecting a company and know to what standard of finish it's for.
+The price quote should be based on what's called the Surface Regularity, or SR number.
+Each of the three SR levels deliver different qualities of finish, with SR1 offering the highest quality, with the lowest amount of deviation over the area of the floor.
+This means that you may have to fix any patches that might cause issues when putting down your final flooring material.

 Floor Screeders Shanklin (01983)

-The regulations and guidelines laid down in the British Standards BS8204 must be observed by any Shanklin floor screeding contractor and they must also hold accreditation with the manufacturers of any specialist screeding materials (Cemfloor, Gypsol, Flowcrete etc.) to confirm their safe working practices and competence.
-The testing and training of a screeding contractor by a manufacturer is emphasised through this accreditation scheme, and offers assurances of safe working practices and reliability on any screeding project which involves their materials.
+The regulations and guidelines set out in in the British Standards BS8204 have to be observed by any Shanklin floor screeding company and they must also hold accreditation with the manufacturers of specialist screeding materials (Cemfloor, Flowcrete, Gypsol etc.) to confirm their safe working practices and competence.
+This accreditation scheme illustrates a company's training and performance in the use of a manufacturer's product.

-For larger floor screeding projects in shops, schools, warehouses, restaurants, factories and hospitals, skilled Shanklin commercial screeders will be needed.
+For larger screeding projects in shopping centres, warehouses, hotels, schools, factories and hospitals, specialist Shanklin commercial screeders will be required.

 TYPES OF SCREED